Why choose to fit a water generator?

-The Sail-Gen system is different, sharing the same operating principle as the DuoGen’s water mode, which is well proven over hundreds of thousands of sea miles.
+Eclectic approach to water generation is different to the competitors, and both Sail-Gen and DuoGen, share the same operating principle which is well proven over hundreds of thousands of sea miles.

-The Sail-Gen is supplied complete with an alternator yoke and ‘c’ bracket.
-Together, these form the gimballed mount for the Sail-Gen and allow the unit to pivot both vertically and horizontally when deployed.
-These gimbals resolve and dissipate the bending forces produced by wave and steering action.
+Both DuoGen and Sail-Gen are mounted onto the yacht using the supplied alternator yoke and ‘c’ bracket assembly.
+Together, these form a gimballed mount and this allows both types of machine to pivot vertically and horizontally when deployed.
+These gimbals resolve and dissipate the bending and twisting forces produced by wave and steering action.